gitlabhq/gitlab-runner/docs/executors/docker.md

 ### Using the `always` pull policy

 The `always` pull policy will ensure that the image is **always** pulled.
-When `always` is used, the Runner will try to pull the image even if a local copy is available.
+When `always` is used, the runner will try to pull the image even if a local copy is available.
 The [caching semantics](https://kubernetes.io/docs/concepts/configuration/overview/#container-images) of the underlying image provider make this policy efficient.
 The pull attempt is fast because all image layers are cached.